lpsmodsimteam/2022HPCSummer-TCPGlobalSynchronization/example.md

 ```

 ## Testing synchronization
-You should see the following output:
+You should see the following output (click to expand):

 plot-rate.png